Which anatomical term refers to the region at the back of the hea... | Channels for Pearson+

 Multiple Choice

-Which anatomical term refers to the region at the back of the head, as seen in a midsagittal view of the brain?
+Which anatomical term refers to the region at the back of the head in a coronal view?

 A